 Miscellaneous Cost of Living Facts in Charlotte

 If your budget allows for spending on more than just the necessities, Charlotte has plenty to offer.
 Admission to the NASCAR Hall of Fame will cost you $27 for adults, $24 for seniors 65+ and $20 for children ages 4 to 12 and military personnel with ID.

 Charlotte also boasts its very own basketball team: the Charlotte Hornets.
 The average price of a ticket to see the Charlotte Hornets play for the 2015-2016 season was $30.60, according to Statista.com.

 Art lovers can instead visit the Bechtler Museum of Modern Art for just $9.
 Admission to the Mint Museum costs $15, or $6 for children from 5 to 17 years old.

-- The services of a financial advisor can be of great aid to anyone that’s moving to a new city but doesn’t want to forget about their long-term goals, like retirement.
-SmartAsset’s financial advisor matching tool can help you simply your search for an advisor.
-Your answers to our short questionnaire regarding your current and future financial goals will afford you up to three matches.
+- The services of a financial advisor can be of great aid to anyone who’s moving to a new city, but doesn’t want to forget about their long-term goals, like retirement.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.
 We also have a list of the top financial advisor firms in Charlotte.